 Located directly to the south of Portland (and effectively a suburb of the city), Cape Elizabeth is home to arguably Maine’s most prominent and iconic lighthouse – the Portland Head Light.

 Situated in the vast Fort Williams Park, this lighthouse isn’t the only attraction here.
 Fort Williams Park boasts some beautiful cliffside views and walks, small swimming areas and beaches, an old fort and plenty of beautiful grassy areas to enjoy.

-All in all, this makes for an excellent stop in the Portland area before heading into the city proper, and also gives you an opportunity to take in Maine’s most notable lighthouses!
+All in all, this makes for an excellent stop in the Portland area before heading into the city proper and exploring the old port, and also gives you an opportunity to take in Maine’s most notable lighthouses!

 No drive from Boston to Acadia National Park would be complete without a stop in Maine’s largest city, Portland.
 Though this isn’t a huge city by most metrics (it’s home to only about 70,000 people), this is the largest metropolis in the state and has a lot to offer visitors.

 Not only are there fantastic restaurants to enjoy and plenty of locally brewed craft beer to sip, but there are also a number of cool things to see and do that it’s worth spending a couple of days in Portland in order to really get to know this city and to do it justice.

 Maine doesn’t have a lot of cities, so it’s a great place to get an “urban” vibe, especially considering how rural and small the rest of the towns on this road trip are!

 As the last major stop before you venture off the interstate and onto Highway 1, Freeport is an essential stop on any Maine road trip for one reason – the flagship store of LL Bean.

 This shop is absolutely massive and offers anything an outdoor lover could imagine.
 Set over a number of different areas and across a couple of floors, the LL Bean store is a very “Maine” place to visit.